GetAwayCoxn/Luashitacast-Profiles/README.md

 ## Summary of Tools:

 Some of the things that my profiles will do is automatically equip idle regen or refresh gear below a predefined % amount.
 The same can be done with DT gear or Pet DT gear as well.
 You can customize this % amounts globally or on a per job basis.
 See the notes in the GCinclude file for more info.
-These profiles will also auto cancel stoneskin for spell casting and spectral jig.
+These profiles will also auto cancel stoneskin for spell casting and spectral jig/sneak.
 They will lock in various rings for use such as tele/warp/exp rings.
 They will also do things like abort a WS before the gear swaps in cases where you may be amnesia'd or what not so you dont get wacked in your WS gear when your not even actually doing the WS.
-All jobs have some sort of basic TH gear functionality but THF,BLU, and NIN have specialized uses for this.
-See below for more.
+All jobs have basic TH gear functionality.

 Some Jobs have very specific tools as well.
 For example COR will display lucky/unlucky numbers when you roll and this can also be turned off.
 BLU has loads of custom stuff like a specific Cruel Joke "mode" and set.
 See below for more.